hmrc/contact-frontend/README.md

 | ---------------| -------------------------------------------------------------------------------------------------------------------- |
 | `service`      | an identifier for your service unlikely to be used by any other service, excluding whitespace and special characters |
 | `referrerUrl`  | the full, absolute, properly encoded URL of the page the user was on before they navigated to the contact form.
 For example, a link from the SCP sign in page would look like `https://www.tax.service.gov.uk/contact/contact-hmrc?service=scp&referrerUrl=https%3A%2F%2Fwww.access.service.gov.uk%2Flogin%2Fsignin%2Fcreds` |

-### Deprecation notes
-`Help and contact` previously also supported embedding itself as a partial; however, this functionality is *deprecated* and should not be used.

 [[Back to the top]](#top)